Welcome to Bankr

 Alpha Software

 This software is in Alpha state.
-There are a several TODOs in the source code, and some further limitations to remove for completion of its functionality!
-However, v1 of the data format should be quite stable right now.
+There are several TODOs in the source code, and some further limitations to remove for completion of its functionality!
+However, v2 of the data format should be quite stable right now.

 Motivation